 Mentoring Undergraduates Workshop

-Sponsored by: The Office of Undergraduate Research, HHMI Inclusive Excellence in the Sciences at Virginia Tech, Human Resources, the Office of Undergraduate Academic Affairs, and Career and Professional Development.
+Sponsored by: The Office of Undergraduate Research, HHMI Inclusive Excellence in the Sciences at Virginia Tech, and the Office of Undergraduate Academic Affairs.

-Please share this with anyone who might be interested!
+Please feel free to share this with anyone who might be interested!